librato/heroku-addon-docs/addon-doc.md

 Symbols can be used interchangably with strings for metric names.

-### Troubleshooting with Rails 3.x
+### Troubleshooting with Ruby

 Check the logs for messages such as this

     :::term
     [librato-rails] halting: source must be provided in configuration.

-The `librato-rails` gem supports multiple logging levels that are useful in diagnosing any issues with reporting metrics to Librato.
+Both the `librato-rails` and `librato-rack` gems support multiple logging levels that are useful in diagnosing any issues with reporting metrics to Librato.
 These are controlled by the `LIBRATO_LOG_LEVEL` configuration.

     :::term
-    $ heroku config:add LIBRATO_LOG_LEVEL=debug
+    $ heroku config:set LIBRATO_LOG_LEVEL=debug

-Set your log level to `debug` to log detailed information about the settings `librato-rails` is seeing at startup and when it is submitting metrics back to the Librato service.
+Set your log level to `debug` to log detailed information about the settings the gem is seeing at startup and when it is submitting metrics back to the Librato service.

-If you are having an issue with a specific metric, setting a log level of `trace` additionally logs the exact measurements being sent along with lots of other information about librato-rails as it executes.
+If you are having an issue with a specific metric, setting a log level of `trace` additionally logs the exact measurements being sent along with lots of other information about instrumentation execution.

 Neither of these modes are recommended long-term in production as they will add quite a bit of volume to your log stream and will slow operation somewhat.
 Note that submission I/O is non-blocking, submission times are total time - your process will continue to handle requests during submissions.